Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Introduction

 For over half a century, it has been understood that a single quantum particle can become localised in space in the presence of a disordered potential~\cite{Anderson1958, Lee1985}.
-Over the last few years, there has been a surge of interest in localisation in the context of interacting many-body systems~\cite{Basko2006,*Basko2007,Oganesyan2007,*Pal2010,Znidaric2008, *Monthus2010,*Vosk2013,*Lev2014,[For a recent review see ]Nandkishore2014}.
+Recently, there has been a surge of interest in localisation in the context of interacting many-body systems~\cite{Basko2006,*Basko2007,Oganesyan2007,*Pal2010,Znidaric2008, *Monthus2010,*Vosk2013,*Lev2014,*Pollmann2014,*Pollmann2012,*Nayak2013,[For a recent review see ]Nandkishore2014}.
 When a closed interacting system exhibits many-body localisation (MBL), a breakdown of thermalisation \cite{Polkovnikov2011} occurs: the system is unable to function as its own thermal bath, dynamics retains memory of its initial state, and expectation values of observables do not relax to the values expected from thermal equilibrium \cite{Nandkishore2014}.
-Since the MBL transition is seen to occur in eigenstates with energies far above the ground state energy, it has been dubbed a ``high-temperature'' quantum phase transition~\cite{Pal2010}.
-To date, MBL has been demonstrated mostly in systems with quenched disorder, and it is currently of interest~\cite{Nandkishore2014} to establish whether MBL is exhibited in quantum systems where the Hamiltonian itself is translationally invariant.
-Previous works have indicated that such effects may be possible in systems with both fast- and slow-moving particles~\cite{Grover2013,*De-Roeck2013,*Schiulaz2013}, where the slow particles provide and effective disordered potential in which the fast particles can appear localised.
-Whether localisation behaviour can be seen without such impurities providing effective disorder is an open question~\cite{Nandkishore2014}.
+To date, MBL has been demonstrated mostly in systems with quenched disorder, and it is currently of interest~\cite{Nandkishore2014} to establish whether MBL is exhibited in quantum systems where the Hamiltonian itself is translationally invariant \cite{Nandkishore2014,Yao,Horssen2015,Schiulaz2015,Papic2015}.
+MBL may be possible in systems with both fast- and slow-moving particles~\cite{Giuseppe2012,*Grover2013,*De-Roeck2013,*Schiulaz2013,*Huveneers2014,*Muller2014}, where the slow particles provide an effective disordered potential in which the fast particles can appear localised.
+Whether MBL can be seen without such impurities providing effective disorder is an open question~\cite{Nandkishore2014}.